qinyizhou2023/over_behavior_trace/README.md

 |               | `input_proportion`         | number   | The proportion of time the user spends writing prompts compared to the total task completion time: `total_input_duration / total_time`. |
 ### Time Sequence Logs
 Each block is logged within 2 different time-windows:
+- `totaltime`: Total time spent in finishing the task.
 - `answerGenerate`: While GPT is generating the answer.
 The time between the user click the send button to the send button become actived.
 - `keyboardInput`: While user is writing the prompt.
 The time between the user starting to type in the textarea and clicking the send button.